-Without a doubt, most travelers know that Bordeaux is one of the great wine regions of the world.
-But what you might not know is that wine experts are raving about the region’s 2015 and 2016 vintages being uncorked now.
+Without a doubt, most travelers know that Bordeaux is one of the world’s great wine regions.
+But what you might not know is that wine experts raved about the region’s 2015 and 2016 vintages being uncorked now.

 What made them such outstanding vintages?

 In 2018, Wine Spectator said that the growing conditions, extremely warm days coupled with cold nights, let the grapes maintain their balance.
 They added that late rains in 2015 made for complete ripening.
 In the March 31, 2019 issue, Wine Spectator said, “Taken as a whole, 2016 is a very, very strong vintage.”
 Given that we writers avoid the word ‘very,’ the Bordeaux 2016 vintage must be exceptionally good.

 All this hoopla enticed me to schedule a wine tour to visit St Emilion Bordeaux, a medieval town in Bordeaux wine country.
 (Note: Half-day wine tours are hard to find on Saturdays, but since my goal was to visit Bordeaux in 2 days, I wanted to save the other half of the day from exploring the walking city.)